 The bottleneck on AI is electricity, not chips#

-The popular story is a chip story.
+Popular coverage tells a chip story.
 Nvidia, transistors, the next generation of silicon, the names that fill the headlines.

-The actual bottleneck sits upstream.
+Yet the actual bottleneck sits upstream.

 Chip output grows faster than the United States power grid can absorb it.
 A gigawatt of training capacity requires more than chips.
 It requires transformers.
 Substations.
 Cooling water in volumes large enough to draw down a river.
 A power source that can be turned on in less time than it takes to get connected to the grid, which is a year at minimum and often longer.

-The chip wars are the visible front.
+Chip wars are the visible front.
 The power wars are the actual one.

 This matters for the labor argument because the rate of AI rollout depends on power, not on chips.
 The capability is here.
 The deployment runs at the speed the grid can absorb new load.
 That speed is slow.
 The slow part is not the silicon.
 The slow part is the steel, the copper, and the permit.